Herbert Carmichael Irwin: Athletic career

 Irwin was a member of the Dublin athletic club Clonliffe Harriers, which commemorates him with a trophy, the Irwin Memorial Challenge Cup.
 Aged 18, in 1914, he was the Irish four-mile champion, as well as the winner of the Irish senior and junior cross-country championships.
 After the war, he went on to represent Great Britain at the 1920 Summer Olympics in Antwerp.

 At the Games, Irwin finished second in Semifinal 1 of the men's 5000 metres on 16 August, achieving a career best.
-However, he was unable to repeat his performance in the final on the following day, finishing only twelfth.
+However, he was unable to repeat his performance in the final on the following day, finishing twelfth.
 After the event, Irwin went on to be the Irish mile and four-mile champion in 1921.
 He was also the RAF mile champion in 1920 and RAF three-mile champion in 1919, 1920 and 1922.

 Irwin's personal bests were 4:33.8 in the mile (set in 1920), 15:15.6 in the three miles (set in 1919) and 15:17.8 in the 5000 metres (set at the 1920 Olympics).

 Military career

-Irwin joined the RNAS in 1915 and was entered as a Probationary Flight Sub-Lieutenant on 13 August of that year.
+Irwin joined the Royal Naval Air Service (RNAS) in 1915 and was entered as a Probationary Flight Sub-Lieutenant on 13 August of that year.
 He went on to command non-rigid airships of the SS Zero, Coastal and NS types "in Home Waters and the East Mediterranean" during 1916 and 1917 and was promoted to Flight Lieutenant with seniority 1 April 1917.
-At RNAS East Fortune, Scotland, he "enjoyed the reputation of having the smartest ship."
-Under the RAF, which subsumed the RNAS in 1918, he was granted a short-service commission as Flight Lieutenant on 24 October 1919.
+At RNAS East Fortune, Scotland, he "enjoyed the reputation of having the smartest ship".
+Under the Royal Air Force, which subsumed the RNAS in 1918, he was granted a short-service commission as Flight Lieutenant on 24 October 1919.